What is Plywood?Types, Grades & Best Uses (Complete Guide)

-Plywood has been around for centuries, but it hasn’t always existed in the way we know it today.
+Plywood has been around for centuries, but it hasn’t always been what we know it as today.

-In the modern world, plywood is used for all manners of residential construction projects, including cabinet building, sheds, subfloors, wall panels, and bathroom vanities.
-However, years ago, it was used for underground tunnels and minor building work in ancient Egypt.
+In the modern world, plywood is used for all residential construction projects, including cabinet building, sheds, subfloors, wall panels, and bathroom vanities.
+However, it was used in ancient Egypt for underground tunnels and minor building work.

-Over 2 million cubic meters of the material is sold every year, and the industry value keeps on rising (according to Statistica).
-Plywood is a fascinating invention the world has seen and there’s a lot to learn about the building material.
+Over 2 million cubic meters of the material is sold yearly, and the industry value keeps rising (according to Statistica).
+Plywood is a fascinating invention; there’s much to learn about the building material.

 5 Interesting Plywood Facts

-More than 10+ variations of plywood exist, including softwood, hardwood, marine grade, aircraft, and overlaid.
+More than 10 plywood variations exist, including softwood, hardwood, marine-grade, aircraft-grade, and overlaid.

-Each type of plywood comes in four set grades: A, B, C, or D. The grades given depend on the quality of the sheet, plies, and glue used.
-Higher quality grades are more expensive than lower grades.
+Each type of plywood has four set grades: A, B, C, or D. The grades depend on the quality of the sheet, the plywood, and the glue used.
+Higher-quality grades are more expensive than lower grades.

-Grade A is the highest quality of plywood available.
-It is strong, has minimal defects/knotholes, has a high resistance to water, and doesn’t discolor easily.
+Grade A plywood is the highest quality available.
+It is strong, has minimal defects/knotholes, is highly water-resistant, and doesn’t discolor easily.

 1. Each Layer is Rotated 90 Degrees to Prevent Warping & Improve Strength

-When plywood is made and the core layers are bonded together, they aren’t molded together in the same direction, like natural wood.
+When plywood is made, and the core layers are bonded together, they aren’t molded in the same direction as natural wood.

 Each layer is purposely rotated 90 degrees before gluing.
-This makes the wood stronger and more resistant to stress without splitting or warping, which is why it can be used for subfloors.
+This makes the wood more potent and more resistant to stress without splitting or warping, which is why it can be used for subfloors.

-Likewise, unlike natural solid wood, the change in direction of wood grain enables screws or nails to secure into the wood better.
+Likewise, unlike natural solid wood, the change in the direction of the wood grain enables screws or nails to be driven into the wood more easily.

-The varying grain also offers better compression for nails or screws to remain in the sheet.
+The varying grain also provides better compression, allowing nails or screws to remain in the sheet.
 However, despite this, screws are typically better to use in plywood vs nails.

 1. Inner Layers are Stronger Than Outer Layers

-Plywood is made by compressing thin ply layers together using heat and glue to produce a reinforced sheet of wood.
+Plywood is made by compressing thin layers of wood together with heat and glue to produce a reinforced wood sheet.

-When treated and sealed properly (like with epoxy or polyurethane if using the sheets externally), plywood can last up to 35 years, potentially longer if used internally.
+When treated and sealed properly (such as with epoxy or polyurethane when used externally), plywood can last up to 35 years, potentially longer when used internally.

-How strong each ply layer is depends on the quality (grade) of the sheet.
-Higher grades will likely use better quality wood for the inner core veneer layers compared with the outer layers.
+How strong each ply layer is depends on the sheet’s grade (quality).
+Higher grades will likely use higher-quality wood for the inner core veneer layers than for the outer layers.

 1. How Plywood is Glued Impacts Use

-Different types of glue can be used to bond plywood sheets together.
+Various types of glue can be used to bond plywood sheets.
 The most common are urea formaldehyde, melamine, and phenolic glue.

 Most plywood is created with urea formaldehyde.
 It offers the strongest hold over prolonged periods, which makes plywood last longer.